OlegPahhomov/streams-examples/README.md

 # streams-examples
-Examples of Java 8 streams and functions for presentation in Tieto ITKnowledge group
+Examples of Java 8 streams and Java 8 functional interfaces for presentation in Tieto ITKnowledge group